fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 something first touches it.
 This test builds that whole path with a hand-rolled userfaultfd handler over a node-shared memfd.

-The fault handler is the heart of it: map the faulting address to a 2 MiB block, look the block up in the CAS by its Terrapin ID, recompute the ID over the fetched bytes, and only then install:
+The fault handler maps the faulting address to a 2 MiB block, looks the block up in the CAS by its Terrapin ID, recomputes the ID over the fetched bytes, and only then installs:

 ```go
 off := (msg.PFAddress - nodeAddr) &^ (blockSize - 1)